tyof45/ChApp/README.md

 Users can also go to the buttons at the top to select to create a new room:
 ![ScreenShot](https://github.com/tyof45/ChApp/blob/master/images/View%20Create%20Rooms.PNG)

 They will be brought to a new screen where they can input the name of the room as well as if they would like the room to be permanent or not.
-If the user does not want their room to be permanent then as soon as the amount of users reduces to zero then the room and all history of the room will be deleted.
+If the user does not want their room to be permanent then as soon as the amount of users reduces to zero then the room and all history of the room will be deleted:
 ![ScreenShot](https://github.com/tyof45/ChApp/blob/master/images/newRoom.PNG)

 # Planned Features